 Cayman 27 News Producer Reshma Ragoonath is a Trinidadian journalist with 16 years media experience with a strong background in newspapers.
 She has a B.A. in Mass Communications and an Associate degree in Journalism and Public Relations from the College of Science, Technology and Applied Arts of Trinidad and Tobago.
 You can reach Reshma at 917-9704 or firstname.lastname@example.org.
 (COSTATT.)

 Jordan Armenise began his sports broadcasting journey with the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-It was in this role with his hometown team, where he was able to collaborate and produce unique video content using the immersive and enthusiastic approach to reporting, broadcasting and production you see here today in Cayman’s sports community.
-Jordan has also worked behind the scenes for Canadian broadcaster CBC Sports, as well as Cineflix Productions and Cream Productions.
+It was in this role where he was able to craft the immersive and enthusiastic approach to reporting, broadcasting and production you see here today in Cayman’s sports community.
+Jordan has also worked behind the scenes for a number of Canadian broadcasting & production companies such as CBC Sports, Cineflix Productions and Cream Productions.
+Did he mention he was St. Clare of Assisi’s 1994 Athlete of the Year?
 Now dubbed ‘The Sports Guy’, Jordan relishes the role as Cayman 27 Sports Producer, where he can tell the stories of Cayman’s athletes.
 You can reach Jordan at 333.6521 or email@example.com

 Seaford Russell Jr. joined Cayman 27 in the spring of 2018.
 He started off as a part-time photographer but thanks to his hard-work, dedication and eye for photography, he was offered a full-time position as a reporter trainee.
 Seaford is committed to bringing the people of Cayman informative and balanced news about what’s happening in the community.